Welcome to Tutu Class

-Monday - Computing (e-safety and search engines) or Music (a great composer) and Spanish
+Monday - Computing (coding) or Music (appreciating different music) and Spanish

-Tuesday - RE (Islam and sacred places) and PE (tag rugby)
+Tuesday - RE (Islam and sacred places) and PE (athletics)

-Wednesday - PE (gymnastics) and PSHE (e-safety and anti-bullying)
+Wednesday - PE (rounders) and PSHE (health and hygiene)

 Please ensure your child has their PE kit in school with them for tag rugby on Tuesdays and gymnastics on Wednesdays.